DevOluwapelumi/PHP-First-Class/README.md

 Security Considerations: PHP, like any other scripting language, needs to be used with security in mind.
 Developers need to be aware of common security vulnerabilities like SQL injection and Cross-Site Scripting (XSS) and implement best practices to mitigate them.

 Community and Resources: PHP has a large and active developer community.
 You can find a wealth of resources, including documentation, tutorials, forums, and code examples, to help you learn and troubleshoot issues.
+Command Line Usage: In addition to web development, PHP can also be used for command-line scripting.
+This allows you to automate tasks and perform system-level operations.

+Version Updates: PHP is continuously evolving, and new versions are released regularly.
+It's essential to stay up-to-date with the latest PHP versions for security and performance improvements.